8 things to know about Elon Musk and Twitter: Morning Brief

 Ambiguous enough for you?
 Sorry not to be more definitive, but that’s all the gospel.

-“I am a technical person — I do coding — so I have a lot of respect for Elon as a technical person," Mikki Kobvel, a Ukrainian software consultant based in Lisbon and Singapore, tole me.
+“I am a technical person — I do coding — so I have a lot of respect for Elon as a technical person," Mikki Kobvel, a Ukrainian software consultant based in Lisbon and Singapore, told me.
 "But I get worried when I see someone doing something just for their reputation for their image."

 Andrey Khusid, founder and CEO of Miro, a unicorn tech company based in the Netherlands with offices in San Francisco, said that "Elon is obviously a genius with all his companies.
 I think it is 50/50 whether Elon will succeed with Twitter, but I do think he has a plan.
 Right now these are just steps.
 I think he has a big picture idea and I think we need to judge him on the outcome not just the steps along the way.
 Maybe it will be the most important social media platform in the world.”